phile21/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Without C, you would live in hiago - A script that removes all letters c and C from input

 esreveR - A script that reverse its input.

+DJ cut killer - A script that displays all users and their home directories, sorted by users